Why Apply for an Electronic Money Institution License in Cyprus

 Activities:

-- Business Planning: Developing a comprehensive business plan that includes financial projections, risk management strategies, and operational details.
+- Business Planning: Developing a comprehensive Business Plan that includes financial projections, risk management strategies, and operational details.

 - Document Preparation: Gathering necessary documentation, such as corporate governance policies, internal controls, AML/CTF procedures, and details of the company’s organizational structure.

-- Fit and Proper Test Preparation: Compiling information and evidence to demonstrate that directors and senior management meet the “fit and proper” criteria.
+- Fit and Proper Test Preparation: Compiling information and evidence to demonstrate that the directors and senior management meet the “fit and proper” criteria.

 2. Application Submission